 The government-wide financial statements include not only the Commissioners of St. Mary's County itself (known as the primary government), but also legally separate component units.
-The County has the following component units: St. Mary's County Public Schools, St. Mary's County Library, the Metropolitan Commission, and the Building Authority.
+The County has the following component units: St. Mary's County Public Schools, St. Mary's County Library, and the Metropolitan Commission.
 Financial information for these component units is reported separately from the financial information presented for the primary government itself.
-The government-wide financial statements can be found on pages 18 to 213 of this report.
+The government-wide financial statements can be found on pages 19 to 21 of this report.